Aircloak/aircloak/central/README.md

 application.
 Node.js is included to compile our javascript and css dependencies.

 - `mix deps.get` installs our elixir and erlang dependencies
-- `npm install` installs our node dependencies
+- `cd assets && npm install` installs our node dependencies

 Before you run the application for the first time, you also need to make sure you initialize the database with `make recreate-db`